difo/mic-frontend/README.md

 ¥ Blob Service: to save the profile picture of the user.

-¥ NoSQL Service: in this storage solution the are all the topics, questions and associated answers given by all the users to it.
+¥ NoSQL Service: with this storage solution MiC stores all the topics, the relative  questions choosen by a single user, and the given answers (a rate from 1 to 5).

-¥ SQL Service : the relational database stores the anagraphics users , and as well as all tuples needed to keep track of each user's Best Contacts .
+¥ SQL Service : with this service MiC stores in the relational database the anagraphics users ,all tuples needed to keep track of each user's Best Contacts  (user similarity table), and the messages written by a user about a specific topic.

 ¥ Memcache Service: Memcache service , allows the application to save some data during normal navigation of a user.
 Specifically, the data  about the Best Contacts of a logged User, to avoid having to always take them from the classics storage systems.
 Using this type of memory , the velocity of access to this information is greatly enhanced.